Winter skin tips to protect you all season

 The No. 1 mistake by far is not using adequate sun protection.
 Exposure to ultraviolet light is the most preventable risk factor for skin cancers of all types and aging of the skin.
 The American Academy of Dermatology encourages everyone to protect their skin by applying sunscreen, seeking shade and wearing protective clothing.

 No. 2: Indoor tanning.
-Avoid it — it’s been shown to not only rapidly age the skin, but more importantly, it significantly increases your risk of all types of skin cancer.
+Avoid it: It’s been shown to not only rapidly age the skin, but more importantly, it also significantly increases your risk of all types of skin cancer.
 If you want to look like you’ve been in the sun, consider using a self-tanning product, but continue to use sunscreen with it.

 No. 3: Not considering skin health a lifelong journey.
 As we say to our patients, it is a marathon, not a sprint!
 What you may need at age 30 will be different from age 40, 50 and beyond.
 Establish a relationship with a board-certified dermatologist who can partner with you to evaluate your skin health and make recommendations for both cosmetic and medical purposes.